eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Public Body Authentic Source EAAs (PuB-EAAs) are issued by or on behalf of a public body responsible for an authentic source.
-The requirements from Authentic Sources on the issuance and operation of PuB-EAAs are indented to enable to Relying Parties to recognise them as QEAA on the legal level.
+The requirements from Authentic Sources on the issuance and operation of PuB-EAAs are intended to enable to Relying Parties to recognise them as QEAA on the legal level.

 ### 3.7 Non-Qualified Electronic Attestation of Attributes (EAA) Providers